Swadesh13/gestures-dataset-blog/index.md

 3. Write a mail to access Red Hen's Open Dataset (to get the actual high resolution videos).

 Throughout the week, I mostly invested my time in understanding the Singularity containers and how they work and are built.
 I documented what I learnt [here](#useful-links).
 Also, I successfully built the OpenPose module (after cloning it from GitHub) and ran the videos.
 However, I have been unable to directly run them from the Singularity container as the first stage of the pipeline.
 I will do that next week.

+### Week 3 (20 - 26 June, 2021)

+I continued my work on using OpenPose in Singularity containers.
+I would like to point out that the `--sandbox` option and build an OpenPose directory is important because it allows to change or add files as required and then one can build from the directory.
+Also, I updated my documentation on that.

+Now, I have a working OpenPose container and next week, I will get the OpenPose output on the provided dataset and use the landmarks to analyse and possibly train models.